nerevu/prometheus/README.rst

 Scripts
 -------

-Prometheus comes with a build in script manager `manage.py`.
+Prometheus comes with a built in script manager ``manage.py``.
 Use it to start the server, run tests, and initialize the database.

 Usage